-Jeffrey Schrier is an American artist, producing painting, drawing, collage, and assemblage installations, some involving community participation.
-His chosen themes are frequently enlivened through his use of unconventional materials.
-A body of Schrier’s work plays with the enchantment of religious story and dogma, contrasted with history, science or pop-culture.
+Jeffrey Schrier is an American artist, producing painting, drawing, collage, and monumental assemblage installations, some involving mass participation.
+A body of Schrier’s work plays with the enchantment of religious story contrasted with history, science or pop-culture.
+He utilizes myth and nature imagery to explore intersections between cultural, historical and personal motifs; his current series mines ancient manuscript details he contrasts with plant and hybrid animal forms.
+His paintings often reflect tidal cycles and seasonal changes owing to studio views of Hudson River expanses.
+Pipesweat Domino, Schrier’s portfolio that traces his trajectory from CALARTS to his contemporary large scale works and installations, was acquired by the Getty Center, LA, in 2019.
 Holocaust and WWII references in his work are rooted in family history and the fact that he was born on Pearl Harbor Day.
-Schrier states that his interest in visually transforming events associated with doom into hope, arises out of his struggle with crippling scoliosis and restorative spine surgery during his teen years.
+Schrier states that his interest in visually transforming events associated with doom into hope, also arises out of his struggle with crippling scoliosis during his teen years, and restorative spine surgery.

-WINGS of WITNESS, Schrier’s most ambitious undertaking is a series of monumental assemblage installations constructed with the assistance of sixty thousand participants to date, through artist residencies Schrier conducts at museums and educational institutions.
-More then eleven million can tabs, weighing over six tons, are the primary source material for the works.
-Bequeathed to Schrier, the tabs were initially collected from every US State and eight countries as markers for the unfathomable number of lives destroyed during the Nazi Holocaust.
-Working under Schrier’s direction, volunteers help fabricate “feather” structures from the tabs.
-At installation sites, the feather elements are configured by Schrier with teams of assistants, into massive wing-like expanses, a reference to The Butterfly, a poem written by the young Czechoslovak poet Pavel Friedman, who perished at Auschwitz.
-Ten site specific installations include: the Mahomet Seymour Junior High, Mahomet Illinois where the tab collection originated in 1996-97 (as a work in progress); the Yeshiva University Museum, New York; The Bremen Museum, Atlanta, GA; The Brandeis Bardin Institute, Simi Valley, CA; Holocaust Museum Houston, TX; Ida Lee Park, Leesburg VA; Holocaust Memorial and Education Center of Nassau County, Glen Cove, NY; Katonah Museum of Art, Katonah, NY; titled Unfinished Flight, at the Hudson Valley Center for Contemporary Art, Peekskill NY, October, 2013 through July, 2014.
+Schrier’s was awarded a $40,000 grant by Stephen Spielberg’s Righteous Persons Foundation for his WINGS of WITNESS, a series of monumental assemblage installations constructed with the assistance of sixty thousand participants, through artist residencies Schrier conducts at museums and educational institutions.
+More then eleven million can tabs, weighing over six tons, are the primary source material for the assemblage works.
+Bequeathed to Schrier, the tabs were initially collected internationally by the Mahomet Seymour Middle School in Illinois, as a numerical demarcation for lives destroyed during the Nazi Holocaust.
+Working under Schrier’s direction, volunteers helped fabricate “feather” structures from the tabs.
+The feather elements are configured by Schrier with teams of assistants, into massive wing-like expanses, a reference to The Butterfly, a poem written by a young Czechoslovak poet, Pavel Friedman, who perished at Auschwitz.
+Ten site specific installations include: the Mahomet Seymour Junior High, Mahomet Illinois where the tab collection originated in 1996-97 (work in progress); the Yeshiva University Museum, New York; The Bremen Museum, Atlanta, GA; The Brandeis Bardin Institute, Simi Valley, CA; Holocaust Museum Houston, TX; Ida Lee Park, Leesburg VA; Holocaust Memorial and Education Center of Nassau County, Glen Cove, NY; Katonah Museum of Art, Katonah, NY; and titled Unfinished Flight, at the Hudson Valley Center for Contemporary Art, Peekskill NY, October, 2013 through July, 2014 (NY TIMES).

 · Serif Seriphim, solo exhibition, Yeshiva University Museum, Center for Jewish History, NY, (2005).
 Cut and polychrome sheet steel in which the primary calligraphic imagery is transmitted through the cut empty spaces, or shadows, rather than the steel panels themselves.
 Influenced by the figurative stacking of Hebrew letters in Kabbalah, the Sifirot and micrography.